tviitanen/introduction-to-web-development/README.md

 - There are sound effects on the game.
 (Annoying) backgound music, sound when jumping, collecting stars, moving to next map, eating mushroom and hitting to enemy/bomb 3p
 - There are more than one map.
 Second map has the same basic idea but is harder to play.
 3p
 - There are moving platforms on the game (Second map) and in the main menu.
 3p
-- Boot screen, mainmenu and pause functionality.
+- Boot screen, mainmenu, restart (after game over) and pause functionality.
 2p
 - There are different kind of objects to collect with different kind of functionalities.
 2p
 - Kill enemies by jumping over them 2p